SaleFlex/SaleFlex.PyPOS/PyPOS_GUIDE.md

 ### Configuration

-- Edit `settings.toml` to configure database connections, hardware settings, and business parameters
+- Edit `settings.toml` to configure database connections and basic application settings
+- **Note**: Many POS settings (hardware ports, display settings, backend connections, device information) are now managed through the database (`PosSettings` model) and are automatically initialized on first run
 - The application uses SQLite by default, stored in `db.sqlite3`
+- Device information (serial number, OS) is automatically detected using the `pos.hardware.device_info` module

 ---